Cancers Can Actually Heal Without Any Medical Or Herbal Treatment

 “The old view is that cancer is a linear process,” said Dr. Barnett Kramer, associate director for disease prevention at the National Institutes of Health.
-“A cell acquired a mutation, and little by little it acquired more and more mutations.
-Mutations are not supposed to revert spontaneously.”

 So, Dr. Kramer said, the image was “an arrow that moved in one direction.”
 But now, he added, it is becoming increasingly clear that cancers require more than mutations to progress.
 They need the cooperation of surrounding cells and even, he said, “the whole organism, the person,” whose immune system or hormone levels, for example, can squelch or fuel a tumor.

 Cancer, Dr. Kramer said, is a dynamic process.

 It was a view that was hard for some cancer doctors and researchers to accept.
 But some of the skeptics have changed their minds and decided that, contrary as it seems to everything they had thought, cancers can disappear on their own.

 “At the end of the day, I’m not sure how certain I am about this, but I do believe it,” said Dr.

 Generate revenue on your social medias and website